ming436534/modelizr/readme.md

 export { user, book }
 ```

-Now we can create a request object from our model and use it to generate graphQL requests or mock data
+Now we can create a request object from our models and use it to generate graphQL requests or mock data

 ```javascript
 import { query, normalize } from 'modelizr'